© 2026 WNIJ and WNIU

 REGIONAL HIGH SCHOOLS UNDER INVESTIGATION BY FEDERAL DEPARTMENT OF JUSTICE

-Thirty-six Illinois public school districts are now under investigation by the U.S. Department of Justice, including several here in northwest Illinois.
+Thirty-six Illinois public school districts are under investigation by the U.S. Department of Justice, including several in northwest Illinois.

-The DOJ says it’s examining whether schools are teaching sexual orientation and gender identity content in grades pre-K through 12—and whether parents are properly notified of their right to opt their children out of that instruction.
+The DOJ says it is examining whether schools are teaching sexual orientation and gender identity content in prekindergarten through 12th grade — and whether parents are properly notified of their right to opt their children out of that instruction.

-The investigation will also look at how districts handle access to bathrooms, locker rooms, and participation in girls’ sports, as well as compliance with federal Title IX regulations.
+The investigation also will examine how districts handle access to bathrooms, locker rooms and participation in girls sports, as well as compliance with federal Title IX regulations.

-Combatting alleged “wokeness” in public schools has been a priority for the federal government since the current Trump administration took office.
+Combating what the federal government describes as "wokeness" in public schools has been a priority since the current Trump administration took office.

-In a statement, Freeport School District officials say they’re unsure why they were selected but are confident their policies follow state and federal law.
-Oregon school leaders echoed that message, saying there’s no reason for concern and that they’ll fully cooperate with the inquiry.
+In a statement, Freeport School District 145 officials said they are unsure why the district was selected but are confident its policies comply with state and federal law.
+Oregon Community Unit School District 220 leaders echoed that message, saying there is no reason for concern and that the district will fully cooperate with the investigation.

-Meanwhile, Illinois Governor JB Pritzker’s office criticized the investigation, calling it politically motivated, while State Senator Andrew Chesney says he plans to contact local districts to better understand the situation.
+Meanwhile, JB Pritzker's office criticized the investigation, calling it politically motivated, while Andrew Chesney said he plans to contact local districts to better understand the situation.

 The DOJ has not announced a timeline for the investigation or any potential findings.